nisa-nz/nisa-nz.github.io/about.md

 permalink: /about/
 ---

-We are a local crew of IT minded students looking to better our skills and ourselves, or something else inspirational
+# Objective

-## OBJECTIVE
+Connect our local IT students, leaders, and enthusiasts to create a community of support and development for all members.

-- help connect our local community of IT-minded students, professionals, and enthusiasts
+# Aims

-### AIMS
+- Offer educational events for all members

-- facilitate events that benefit the development of our members
+- Create a supportive network for IT students

-- embrace and support open source when possible
+- Maintain interaction between local professionals and students

-- another
+- Support and promote open source activity

-- another
+- Help and contribute to the local community

-- last one
+- To ensure all present and future members receive fair and equal treatment

-### Events
+### We have a [constitution here](CONSTITUTION.md) that outlines what we are about.

-some info here on our event types or something
+### We have adopted [The Contributers Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) as our code of conduct